 Can I use salicylic acid with retinol and niacinamide?

+The simple answer, is yes, the more complicated answer is.
 As mentioned before, you can change the time of day you use these ingredients, for example, your morning routine could include a salicylic acid enriched face wash followed by retinol teamed with niacinamide in your evening routine.
 This will not overload the skin with too many products that are prone to causing some signs of irritation or dryness but instead you will achieve the results that all these ingredients have to offer.
 If your skin is happy for you to use this way of application then by all means continue using your routine the way that works for you, just remember to keep an eye on how your skin is feeling to avoid any flare ups.